Urban Analytics and Interventions Research Lab (uLab) explores the social, economic and health effects of large-scale interventions in cities.

-We are investigating the street experiments that bridge the mobility and public space functions, to look at how the short-term actions lead to long-term changes.
-Our engagements include both design studio and randomised control experiments.
+We are investigating street experiments that bridge mobility and public space to look at how short-term actions lead to long-term changes.

-It is interdisciplinary research on urban analytics, empirical social science, and urban studies and planning.
+uLab's research is interdisciplinary on urban analytics, empirical social science, human geography, architecture, and urban studies and planning.